Academic research, teaching & consultancy – mathematics education and inclusion

 I am currently Senior Lecturer in Mathematics Education and Inclusion at King’s College London.
 I am active in various Equality, Diversity & Inclusion movements, and provide training and consultancy in inclusive education.
 Prior to my academic career, I spent 10 years as a classroom teacher at various secondary schools in London, including in the role Head of Mathematics (and one of the founder staff) of a specialist school for dyslexic and other neurodiverse students.

-Please access via publishers’ links below.
-If this is not possible, I can provide eprints (if available) or author manuscripts on request.
+Please access via publishers’ links as they count readers and it will help my stats!
+If this is not possible, I am happy to provide eprints (if available) or author manuscripts on request.

 (2022).
 Beyond categories: Dynamic qualitative analysis of visuospatial representation in arithmetic.
 Educational Studies in Mathematics. https://doi.org/10.1007/s10649-021-10123-3 (Open Access)